Arado Ar 81: Background

+Design and development

 The Ar 81 was the only one of the competitors to be conceived as a biplane.
 Reportedly this was on the advice of Ernst Udet.
 There seems to have been some doubt at Arado about the use of this outdated configuration, for alternative designs were made for a monoplane with an inverted gull wing.
 However, in the end the Ar 81 was built as an all-metal biplane.
 It was a pleasant design, which looked rather more streamlined than the first prototype of the Ju 87, and was slightly smaller and lighter.
 The slender fuselage had a closely cowled Junkers Jumo 210C engine in front, with a large radiator bath below it.
 The wings were relatively short in span and connected by N-struts outboard.
 Behind the wings, the crew of two sat in a roomy cockpit with a semi-enclosed canopy, back to back.
 The rear of the cockpit canopy was open to allow the gunner to freely aim his defensive machine gun.
 The fixed main landing gear legs were fitted with streamlined covers and spats for the wheels.

 The tail section was very slender, and the tail of the first prototype, Ar 81V1, consisted of a tailplane with some dihedral that carried two outboard fins and rudders, to improve the field of fire of the tail gunner.
 However, testing from the end of 1935 onward revealed serious stability problems.
 The second prototype was given a raised tailplane without dihedral, braced with struts, but this did not cure the issues, and the third prototype had a completely reworked tail, with a boom structure of larger cross-section that carried a tall single tailfin and a large rudder.
 This prototype also had a Jumo 210Ca engine that drove a two-bladed variable-pitch propeller, instead of the three-bladed fixed-pitch unit fitted to the first two prototypes.

-The defensive armament of a single fixed MG 17 machine gun, intended to be fitted in the engine cowling, and a MG 15 defensive gun in the rear cockpit, was probably never installed.
+The defensive armament of a single fixed MG 17 machine gun, intended to be fitted in the engine cowling, and an MG 15 defensive gun in the rear cockpit, was probably never installed.
 The same is claimed for the special bomb rack below the fuselage, intended to swing a 250 kg bomb clear of the propeller in a diving attack.
 However, test pilot Kurt Starck claimed that during the 1936 trials, the Ar 81 was the only aircraft capable of dropping a 500 kg bomb in a vertical dive, which indicates that a bomb rack must have been fitted.